sysdream/hershell/README.md

 Since it's written in Go, you can cross compile the source for the desired architecture.

+## Getting started & dependancies

+As this is a Go project, you will need to follow the [official documentation](https://golang.org/doc/install) to set up your Golang environment (with the `$GOPATH` environment variable).

+Then, just run `go get github.com/sysdream/hershell` to fetch the project.

 ### Building the payload

 To simplify things, you can use the provided Makefile.